Technique.jpg

 Building a Painting

 When I begin to actually make a painting they almost always start out as drawings.
 Since I paint in a Northern (opaque to transparent) fashion, the drawing stage is where I’m at my freest.
-This is where most of the accidents and chance happenings that many painters are so found of tend to arise.
-Once I have a drawing outlined, I’m pretty much roped into what I’m doing and so begin to complete a full tonal study and quick color key before proceeding to canvas.
+This is where most of the accidents and chance happenings that many painters are so fond of tend to arise.
+However, once I have a drawing outlined, I’m pretty much roped into what I’m doing and so begin to complete a full tonal study and quick color key before proceeding to canvas.

 I usually work on heavyweight cotton “duck” canvas, not linen.
 This material is almost always stretched over a solid wood (poplar or birch) panel to give added backing and support.
 I size the canvas (two coats) and may apply as many as ten coats of gesso, always sanding between coats.